fangq/mcx/mcextreme_cuda/trunk/README.txt

 The Green's function of the flux simply means that the flux is produced by a '''unitary source'''.
-In simple terms, this represents the fraction of particles/energy that arrives a location per second under <em>the radiation of 1 unit (packet or J) of particle or energy at time t=0</em>.
+In simple terms, this represents the fraction of particles/energy that arrives a location per second under '''the radiation of 1 unit (packet or J) of particle or energy at time t=0'''.
 The Green's function is calculated by a process referred to as the "normalization" in the MCX code and is detailed in the MCX paper [6] (MCX and MMC outputs share the same meanings).